Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

 #### **Adding a new feature in the application using File Reference:**

 In this task, you will be utilizing the file reference capability to integrate a new feature in your **Expense Tracker** application.
-You will include a **Date** field in the **ExpenseForm** document and display it in **ExpenseItem**, and then you, will be able to sort the expenses by date in the **ExpenseList** component.
+You will include a **Date** field in the **ExpenseForm** document and display it in **ExpenseItem**, and then you will be able to sort the expenses by date in the **ExpenseList** component.

 To do so, follow the below steps:

-1. Open your project in VS Code, where you are signed in using the CloudLabs provided Github account details.
+1. Open your project in VS Code, where you are signed in using the CloudLabs provided GitHub account details.

     ![](../../media/vscode-launch.png)